 This means your patient doesn’t need to visit a service centre in person.

 Continued dispensing of PBS medicine during coronavirus (COVID-19)

-This arrangement will be in place until 30 June 2020.
+This arrangement will be in place until 31 December 2021.

 It applies to most PBS/RPBS medicines supplied through community pharmacies including medicines used for: